AsteriskAmpersand/Ice-Experimental/README.md

 	- Enables the use of Demon Mode Dashes.
 		- Each dash will consume 5% Demon Gauge while not in Demon Mode.
 		- > Known Issue: These dashes do not have a proper animation for handling weapon grip style (standard vs reverse).
 This will be fixed in a future update.
+	- Rising Slash:
-	- Rising Slash uses Demon Mode versions with higher MV.
+    - Uses Demon Mode versions with higher damage stats and faster animation.
+    - Attack Speed increased by 20% increased by 20% while Archdemon Mode is active.
+  - Double Slash:
+    - Attack Speed increased by 20% while Archdemon Mode is active.
+    - Damage has been enhanced (see General Changes section).
+  - Double Slash Return Stroke:
+    - Attack Speed increased by 20% while Archdemon Mode is active.
+    - Damage has been enhanced (see General Changes section).
+  - Circle Slash:
+    - Attack Speed increased by 20% while Archdemon Mode is active.
+    - Damage has been enhanced (see General Changes section).
 	- Left/Right Roundslash:
 		- Consumes 5% Demon Gauge while not in Demon Mode.
-		- Damage greatly enhanced (see General Changes section).
+		- Damage has been enhanced (see General Changes section).
 	- Demon Flurry:
 		- MV increased to 12+12+9+9+9+22+22 (up from 9+9+7+7+3+17+17).
 		- Element and Status Modifier increased to 0.8x+0.8x+0.6x+0.6x+0.6x+1.5x+1.5x (up from 0.8x+0.8x+0.8x+1.0x+1.0x+1.0x).